 - However, it is not uncommon for an employer to discriminate against pregnant employees.
 The employer will often disguise their actions so as to avoid getting into legal trouble.

 - Many times when an employer lays off a pregnant woman the employer will allege that this was because they were worried about the safety of the woman and unborn child.
 With very few exceptions a change in job responsibility, title or pay due to pregnancy is illegal.

 While it is patently illegal to force a pregnant woman to take a different job while she is pregnant, there are exceptions.
 If you work with toxic chemicals, on a hazardous work site or where heavy lifting is expected these might be exceptions.
 It may be in your best interest to work in a different area in these cases.

 There are jobs which may be more difficult to do when you are late in your pregnancy.
 In this instance, you may be eligible for a temporary transfer or modification to your duties.
 For example, if your employer offers modifications for employees with injuries or limitations then these should also be available to you.

-However, if you were fired, laid off, demoted or your job changed against your wishes due to your pregnancy, speak with an attorney who works in discrimination as soon as possible.
+However, if you were fired, laid off, demoted or your job changed against your wishes due to your pregnancy, speak with a discrimination and harassment attorney in San Francisco as soon as possible.

 Four Steps To Take Against Discrimination